-Planning a successful tradeshow requires goals backed by a plan.
-An exhibit booth should have a certain wow factor while also providing the attendees with useful information that leaves them intrigued enough to want more.
-If you are looking for ways to make your exhibit stand out here are some tips to keep in mind when trade show planning.
+As an exhibitor, trade show planning requires goals backed by a plan.
+An exhibit booth should have a wow factor while also providing attendees with useful information that leaves them wanting more.

-The main opportunities for having your company in a tradeshow are brand awareness, lead generation, and relationship building.
-(Source: Skyline Exhibits market research.)
+The main benefits of participating in a trade show are brand awareness, lead generation, and relationship-building.
 Knowing your goals helps you set objectives to meet them.
-It is too often that a plan is made without a goal in mind.
-Don’t make the mistake of thinking you should only focus on lead generation if your company hasn’t even established strong brand awareness.
+Too often a plan is made without a goal in mind.
+Don’t make the mistake of focusing only on lead generation if your company hasn’t even established strong brand awareness.
 Jumping ahead can hurt the long-term success of your business.

-When you have a clear goal in mind, it is important to reflect that in your tradeshow displays.
-For example, if your company’s goal is to create brand awareness it would be a great idea to make sure you have an area where people can sit or interact with your product or service to learn more about what you do.
-If you want to work on networking with others, a refreshment booth and comfy seating areas are a nice addition to your setup.
-Identify what you wish to accomplish with your time at the tradeshow and work towards building an environment that is conducive to meeting your goals.
+When you have a clear goal in mind, make sure it is reflected in your booth displays.
+If your goal is brand awareness, create an area where people can sit or interact with your product or service.
+If you want to work on networking, include refreshments and a comfy seating area.
+Identify what you wish to accomplish and build an environment that is conducive to meeting your goals.

-If no one knows about your upcoming trade show then it won’t be a success.
+If no one knows about your upcoming trade show participating then it won’t be a success.
 Spread the message across all social media platforms to get the word out.
-If you want, host a conference beforehand to capture an audience.
+If you want, host an event beforehand to capture an audience.
 Even consider an email campaign or phone calls to generate interest.

-Picking the right staff is extremely important.
+Picking the right staff to work at your booth is extremely important.
 If the staff you choose are friendly, helpful, and want to be there it will definitely be noticed by others.
-Training your staff will help them feel confident and equipped to handle all situations when at the booth.
-Some things to focus on in training could be booth etiquette, main talking points, lead retrievals, and activities to engage visitors.
+Training your staff will help them feel confident and capable of handling all situations at the booth.
+Focus on booth etiquette, main talking points, lead retrievals, and activities to engage visitors.
 Make the experience memorable by having a powerhouse staff behind you.

-When choosing a booth at a tradeshow it is important to think about the layout of the venue and how organized it seems to be.
-You want to feel supported and also get the best bang for your buck.
-If you’re looking at a relatively large venue check to see if they have an indoor positioning system set up.
-Navigating a large trade show can be overwhelming for guests and oftentimes booths get overlooked because they are not easily found.
-Decipher where your target audience is most likely to congregate and where your competitors can be found to make a decision on where you should land your next exhibit.
+When booking a trade show booth it is important to know the venue layout and how it is organized.
+You want to feel supported and also get the biggest bang for your buck.
+Choose an area where your target audience is likely to congregate and identify where your competitors are.
+If you’re looking at a relatively large venue, check to see if they have an indoor positioning system in place.
+Navigating a large trade show can be overwhelming for guests and booths get overlooked because they are not easily found.

 When creating a well-thought-out plan, it is important to make sure that your budget allows for all the working parts.
 Start by gathering all the costs associated with the venue.
 How much will the space be for your booth?
 How much will it cost to make your display?
-Shipping costs of products that you need to design your booth?
-Consider all aspects including staffing expenses and at-show services.
-Once you have all the necessary costs accounted for you can eliminate the risk of swimming above your head.
+What are the shipping costs of the items you will need at your booth?
+Consider all aspects, including staffing expenses and at-show services.
+Once you have all the necessary costs accounted for you can eliminate the risk of getting in over your head.

-How do you differentiate yourself from your competitors?
-There is so much overlap these days in what people can offer consumers that it really takes a lot of planning and brainstorming to develop an idea that is unique and will make you stand out from the competition.
-Make sure that you are conveying your brand message in a compelling way.
-Thinking outside the box in terms of your display can go a long way in creating a lasting impression.
-No one wants to walk by a boring booth.
+How will you differentiate yourself from your competitors?
+Finding a unique idea takes planning and brainstorming.
+Make sure you are conveying your brand message in a compelling way.
+Thinking outside the box can go a long way towards creating a lasting impression – no one wants to walk by a boring booth!
 Deliver a wow factor that makes people interested in what you have to offer.
-If you convey your brand’s value proposition in a way that no one else has you are sure to gain the attention of your target audience.
+If you convey your brand’s value proposition uniquely you are sure to gain the attention of your target audience.

 - Product demos